kgisl/project-ideas/ssaChallenge/59second.md

 #59 second Video

 These are some broad guidelines on how to script and record a 59-second video about yourself.
 Prepare your script and place it in this [directory](/59scripts).
 If you need help improving it, request help from @aravssa at the https://gitter.im/kgisl/ssa gitter room.
+Please provide your feedback or additional suggestions on the HTML and print-ready version of this document at http://j.mp/59second

 ##Caption 1
  - About Me  (FREE flow, as much as you want, but  less ~15 seconds)